projectcalico/calico/getting-started/kubernetes/self-managed-onprem/onpremises.md

 ### Before you begin...

 - Ensure that your Kubernetes cluster meets [requirements]({{site.baseurl}}/getting-started/kubernetes/requirements).
-  If you do not have a cluster, see {% include open-new-window.html text='Using kubeadmin to create a cluster' url='http://kubernetes.io/docs/getting-started-guides/kubeadm/' %}.
+  If you do not have a cluster, see {% include open-new-window.html text='Installing kubeadm' url='https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/' %}.
 - If you are using CoreOS, [make this required change to manifests]({{site.baseurl}}/reference/faq#are-the-calico-manifests-compatible-with-coreos).

 ### How to